It’s easy to forget about servicing your hot water system. To an untrained eye, it is all working fine – Hot water when the hot tap is turned on.

 The longevity of the storage tank is highly dependent on a sacrificial anode, the anode is a metal rod constructed from aluminium or magnesium, and coated in zinc.
 The anode is inside your hot water tank, it attracts impurities and minerals in the water which can potentially cause rusting and/or deterioration to the tank which can lead to the tank rupturing.

 When a storage hot water system is heating – the water expands and turns to steam which increases the pressure in the tank and must be relieved through the relief valve.
 The two relief valves found on storage hot water system including solar systems are the PTR (Pressure Temperature Relief Valve) and ECV (Expansion Control Valve).
 These valves must be opened every 6 months to ensure the valves are not ceased.
+If the valves become ceased this can cause excess pressure to build up in the tank leading to the tank to rupture or explode.
+Check out the video below of when the MYTHBUSTERS removed the relief valves imitating a hot water system with ceased relief valves.

 To have your hot water system checked, call Ember today to book a hot water system inspection.